Nursery R & V 2024 - 2025

 Mrs Vaughan

-We would like to begin by saying 'Welcome Back!' after our half term to our Nursery class we have a busy and exciting half term to look forward to.
+We would like to begin by saying 'Welcome Back!' to our Nursery class we have a busy and exciting half term to look forward to.

 On this page you will find information about the current topic, news and updates regarding special events and dates to remember as well as access to photographs of the children and the fun things they have been doing whilst in school.

-The class teachers for Nursery for the remainder of the school year are Mrs Roche (class NR) with Miss Davies and Mrs Bewster (class NV) with Mrs Hodge.
-Also, Miss Calvert and Miss Dunlop will continue to work with the children throughout the week.
+The class teachers for Nursery this school year are Mrs Roche (class NR) with Miss Davies and Mrs Brewster (class NV- covering Mrs Vaughan’s maternity leave) with Mrs Hodge.
+Also, Miss Calvert work with the children throughout the week.

 In Phonics this term the children will begin our ‘Little Wandle Letters and Sounds' programme.
 During these lessons, the children play different games and are introduced to new items that begin with the sound of the week.